mushroomlabs/django-activitypub-toolkit/docs/pages/topics/jsonld_to_django.md

 RDF graph.
 As long as you maintain that mapping correctly, serialization and parsing remain inverse operations.

+The field-based serialization system preserves this guarantee.
+Field definitions in serializers override the automatic introspection but don't change the underlying `LINKED_DATA_FIELDS` mappings.
+The same data that gets extracted during parsing gets serialized back out, subject to access control and embedding rules.

 ## Designing Your Context Models

 When building applications on the toolkit, you might create custom